Updated May 25 2022

-Chances are you are familiar with words like “credit report” or “credit score”: whether you are applying for a bank loan, renting an apartment, buying a house or simply getting a new phone, the information in your credit report is critical.
-In a way, it is your consumer resume, whose data is held by the Equifax Canada or Trans-Union credit bureaus.
-It allows the lender to access all of your financial experiences and history in terms of loans and to determine if they wish to do business with you.
+Words like “credit report” or “credit score” are probably familiar to you: whether you’re applying for a bank loan, renting an apartment, getting a car loan, buying a house or simply buying a new cell phone, the information contained in your Equifax credit report is crucial.
+It’s like a consumer’s résumé, held by the Equifax Canada or Trans-Union credit bureaus: it allows the lender to access all your financial lending experiences and determine if they wish to do business with you.

 In what follows, we answer the simple question: What’s on a consumer’s résumé?

 Improving Your Credit Score: Why and How?

 The credit bureau system, or if you prefer, the consumer’s résumé, is a bit like a report card.
 Just like in school, the teachers of different courses write down the grades obtained on the report card, forming an overall average.
 Here, each lender adds a grade to your file, forming a score, a credit score that varies from 300 to 900:

 - Low score: 300 points